 PROGRAM DESCRIPTION AND THEMES:

 The YSEALI Academic Fellowship on Civic Engagement will provide Fellows with an overview of how citizens have shaped U.S. history, government, and society both as individuals and groups.
 The Fellowship will define civic engagement, examine its development in the United States, and explore topics such as active citizenship, community building, economic development, grassroots activism, and volunteerism.
 Other topics such as civil rights, social justice, entrepreneurship, ethics, leadership, and media will be discussed.
 Fellows will also have the opportunity to meet with community leaders, entrepreneurs, and representatives of non-profit organizations.
 Throughout the Fellowship participants will develop innovative and practical plans to become engaged citizens in their own communities.
-The University of Nebraska – Omaha and Arizona State University will conduct and host one Institute.
+The University of Nebraska – Omaha and Arizona State University will each conduct and host one Institute.
 The Fellowship on Civic Engagement will be held from April 20 to May 22, 2024.

 The YSEALI Academic Fellowship on Environmental Issues will explore the role that environmental policy has played in the economic and political development of the United States.
 The Fellowship will use experiential learning techniques to expose participants to current themes in the field, including climate change, sustainable development/sustainable agricultural practices, food security, ecotourism, renewable energy generation, and water management and treatment.
 Fellows will explore the issues from numerous angles: local grassroots activism and civic initiatives, impacts on marginalized communities, private sector approaches, global multilateral efforts, and federal government policies and regulation.
 Finally, the Fellowships will explore environmental issues in the context of a globalized society, and draw comparisons between the United States and the participants’ home countries.
 Fellows will also have the opportunity to meet with community leaders, and representatives of non-profit organizations.
-The University of Montana and the East-West Center will conduct and host one Institute.
+The University of Montana and the East-West Center will each conduct and host one Institute.
 The Fellowship on Environmental Issues will be held from April 17 to May 22, 2024.

 The YSEALI Academic Fellowship on Social Entrepreneurship and Economic Development will provide Fellows with an overview of entrepreneurial approaches that are employed to address social and economic issues.
 The Fellowship will review the development, history, challenges, and successes of enterprises and community leaders, in the United States and globally.
 Topics include, but are not limited to, trade; investment; financial literacy; banking; microfinance; organizational development and management; grant writing; innovation; emerging markets and risk analysis; strategic business planning; corporate social responsibility; and, women and minorities in entrepreneurship.
 Students will also have the opportunity to meet with community leaders, entrepreneurs, and representatives of nonprofit organizations.
-The University of Connecticut and the University of Texas-Austin will conduct and host one Institute.
+The University of Connecticut and the University of Texas-Austin will each conduct and host one Institute.
 The Fellowship on Social Entrepreneurship and Economic Development will be held from April 14 to May 18, 2024.

 OTHER ESSENTIAL PROGRAM INFORMATION: